mshsmlv/DFuzzer/README.md

 # DFuzzer

 DFuzzer is a coverage-guided, grammar-based fuzzer for JavaScript engines.
 The distinctive feature of this fuzzer is constructing grammar.
-The grammar is constructed from a set of JavaScript programs.
+Instead of setting grammar rules by hand, this fuzzer constructs the grammar from a set of JavaScript programs.
 This approach improved finding new paths in the target JavaScript Engine.

-See the principles of work in [paper](http://vital.lib.tsu.ru/vital/access/services/Download/vital:13533/SOURCE01) (In Russian only).
+See the principles of work and measurement results in [paper](http://vital.lib.tsu.ru/vital/access/services/Download/vital:13533/SOURCE01) (In Russian only).

 Inspired by [the Nautilus Fuzzer](https://github.com/nautilus-fuzz/nautilus).